Palestinian death toll in Gaza tops 69,000, local health officials say as more bodies are exchanged

 The exchanges of the dead are the central component of the initial phase of the ceasefire deal, which requires that Hamas return all hostage remains as quickly as possible.
 The truce is aimed at winding down the deadliest and most destructive war ever fought between Israel and the Palestinian militant group.

-Also Saturday, Israeli settlers attacked Palestinian farmers, paramedics, activists and journalists in the occupied West Bank as settler violence reaches new highs in the territory.
+Also Saturday, Israeli settlers staged two attacks on Palestinian farmers, paramedics, activists and journalists in the occupied West Bank as settler violence reaches new highs in the territory.

 Death toll in Gaza climbs